Adjustable life insurance

 How does adjustable life insurance compare to other types of life insurance?

-An adjustable life insurance policy is just one of many policy options to consider when purchasing life insurance coverage.
+An adjustable life insurance policy is just one of many types of life insurance to consider when purchasing coverage.
 Here’s how it compares to other common types of life insurance:

 • Whole life insurance: Like an adjustable policy, whole life offers permanent coverage and a cash value.
-However, whole life doesn’t offer flexibility around premiums and the death benefit, making whole life harder to fit into a budget.
+However, you can’t change your whole life premiums or death benefit.
+This makes it harder to maintain a whole life insurance policy, especially if you’re on a budget.

-• Variable life insurance: Variable policies also offer lifetime coverage, but you can’t make policy adjustments and the cash value is invested differently than in an adjustable policy.
-With variable life, you choose from a range of investment options offered by your insurer, such as stocks and mutual funds.
+• Variable life insurance: Variable policies also offer lifetime coverage, but you can’t make policy adjustments.
+The cash value is also invested differently than in an adjustable policy.
+With variable life, you do get to choose from a range of investment options offered by your insurer, such as stocks and mutual funds.

 Is adjustable life insurance worth it?